lauromoura/velogames-schedule/README.md

 * [D3-fetch](https://github.com/d3/d3-fetch) to parse the CSV data.
 * [DataTables](https://datatables.net) to present the data.

+Also a couple of [Jupyter](https://jupyter.org/) notebooks were used to start tinkering with the data.

 TODO:

-* Improve merging speed (Not the best approach doing full boolean indexing inside an apply function).
+* ~~Improve merging speed (Not the best approach doing full boolean indexing inside an apply function).~~
 * Generate a json instead of a csv so we can load the data into JS directly.